konveyor/go-konveyor-tests/README.md

 ### Tier 0

 Very basic and core functionality.
 A bug here would lead to mostly useless project.
-This stage should never fail.
+This tier should never fail.
 Examples: Hub API or a basic application analysis flow.

 ```
 $ make test-tier0